-The Contractor shall establish and maintain QA/QC procedures to control and verify the design in order to ensure that the design criteria, technical and relevant regulatory requirements are in compliance with Contract Documents and FTA guidelines for this project.
-Design control includes associated quality control and assurance procedures to demonstrate and ensure that the design requirements are understood, planned, verified, executed and that changes are reviewed and approved throughout the design process and project completion as applicable.
+The Contractor shall establish and maintain QA/QC procedures to control and verify the design in order to ensure that the design criteria, technical and relevant regulatory requirements are in compliance with Contract Documents and Ff A guidelines for this project.
+Design control includes ensuring that the design requirements are understood, planned, verified, executed and that changes are reviewed and approved throughout the design process and project completion as applicable.
 The Final Design establishes criteria for the inspection and testing on items that affect safety, reliability, service life, and ADA requirements.

-In this section, document the design process, including quality control reviews for assuring design integrity is established throughout all phases of development, and what methods will be used to control the design within the key elements identified below:
+In this section, document the design process, including quality control reviews for assuring design Integrity is established throughout all phases of development, and what methods will be used to control the design within the key elements identified below: